-A leaked draft opinion published by Politico indicates that the Supreme Court may be ready to overturn Roe v.
+The Supreme Court issued its much-anticipated decision on Dobbs v.
+Jackson Women’s Health Organization on Friday.
+And, as many predicted, the decision effectively overturns Roe v.
 Wade, the landmark 1973 case that secured the right to abortion.
-But experts say the effects of such a decision likely won't be limited to abortion access — and birth control may be next.
+But experts say the effects of the decision likely won’t be limited to abortion access — and limiting access to birth control may be next.

-The draft, written by Justice Samuel Alito, hasn't gone into effect yet and the court could change its mind before issuing its final decision.
-But experts say there is good reason to be concerned about what the decision may mean for access to all kinds of reproductive health care in the near future.
+Now, experts say there is good reason to be concerned about what the decision will mean for access to all kinds of reproductive health care in the near future.
+In fact, the justices who disagreed with the majority opinion echoed this idea in their dissent.

 Right to privacy: Roe v.
 Wade and birth control

-“It’s a tragedy that we have such a dramatic reversal on the perspective of women’s rights in our country,” Dr. Georges C. Benjamin, executive director of the American Public Health Association, told TODAY.
+“It’s a tragedy that we have such a dramatic reversal on the perspective of women’s rights in our country,” Dr. Georges C. Benjamin, executive director of the American Public Health Association, told TODAY after the draft opinion was leaked.

-Experts who analyze or work on policy always knew this was a possibility, "but obviously reading the actual draft decision was a very different experience," Jean Bae, visiting associate professor of public health policy and management at NYU School of Global Public Health, told TODAY.
+Experts who analyze or work on policy always knew this was a possibility, "but obviously reading the actual draft decision was a very different experience," Jean Bae, visiting associate professor of public health policy and management at NYU School of Global Public Health, told TODAY in May.

 Undoing Roe v.
 Wade and eliminating the right to abortion access opens up the door to dismantling other rights that have previously been protected under that implied right to privacy.
 That can include the right to same-sex marriage and interracial marriage, as well as the right to decide certain aspects of your child's education, Bae said.